Rich Text Content

 Use markdown elements to display:

-• Survey introductions - Welcome message and survey purpose
+• Survey introductions - Welcome message, survey purpose, and estimated completion time

-• Instructions - How to complete the survey or specific questions
+• Instructions - How to complete the survey or approach specific questions

 • Disclaimers and legal text - Privacy notices, terms, consent information

-• Explanatory content - Background information or definitions
+• Explanatory content - Background information, definitions, or context that helps respondents give better answers

 • Thank you messages - Closing text at the end of surveys